KenLauLab/dropkick/README.rst

 |Latest Version|

+See our `Genome Research paper https://doi.org/10.1101/gr.271908.120`_ for details on ``dropkick``'s guiding principles and validation.

 ----

 ``dropkick`` works primarily with |scanpy|_'s ``AnnData`` objects, and accepts input files in ``.h5ad`` or flat (``.csv``, ``.tsv``) format.
 It also writes outputs to ``.h5ad`` files when called from the terminal.